-The investment properties amounting to Saudi Riyals 15 million (2021: Saudi Riyals 15 million) are leased to tenants under operating leases with rentals payable annually.
-Lease income from operating leases where the group is a lessor is recognised in income on a straight-line basis over the lease term.
+The investment properties with carrying value amounting to Saudi Riyals 6 million (2022: Saudi Riyals 15 million) were leased to tenants under operating leases with rentals payable annually.
+The lease agreement with Elite School is in the process of termination and no lease income from operating leases with Elite School was recognized during the year 2023.